Don Estelle: Early career

-Estelle had a powerful tenor voice, and had a Number 1 hit in the UK Singles Chart in 1975 with a semi-comic version of "Whispering Grass", followed by a cover of "Paper Doll" which reached number 41, and a top ten LP, Sing Lofty (1976), all three recorded with Windsor Davies.
+Don's powerful tenor operatic singing voice was featured in It Ain't Half Hot, Mum, and became a staple in Lofty's character.
+In 1975, he asked Estelle if he wanted to restart their double act, however this time in character as SJM Williams and Gunner Lofty.
+Realising that double acts had to sing in addition to comedy, Estelle went through his record collection and found the single "Whispering Grass", a song by The Ink Spots he had bought for a sixpence many years ago, and recorded the song; as Davies could not sing, he instead provided spoken word and backing vocals in his distinctive baritone voice; their semi-comic version of "Whispering Grass" went to number one in the UK in June 1975, spending three weeks at the top of the charts and selling half a million copies.
+This was followed by a cover of "Paper Doll" which reached number 41, their second and last single to chart, and a top ten LP, Sing Lofty (1976), all three recorded with Windsor Davies.
+Estelle's solo album (not featuring Davies), "Lofty" Sings, peaked at number ten in the album charts.

+Later career

+After It Ain't Half Hot Mum ended in 1981, Estelle found it hard to find auditions.
+He was offered the occasional one-off gig at a night club and was asked to film a few adverts, however he hated filming them as they apparently took too long to shoot and Don felt that the producers were paying him less than what he should have and they relied too much on the "Lofty" look.

 Estelle also acted in the films Not Now, Comrade (1976) and A Private Function (1984), in addition to Santa Claus: The Movie (1985) alongside Melvyn Hayes, who also appeared in It Ain't Half Hot Mum.
 In the first series of The League of Gentlemen, he made brief appearances in two episodes as Little Don, the keeper of the Roundabout Zoo, a zoo on a traffic island.
 In 2001, he appeared in an episode of Linda Smith's A Brief History of Timewasting as Little Don of the East End Art Mafia.

-In his autobiography, Sing Lofty: Thoughts Of A Gemini (1999), Estelle was extremely bitter about modern-day entertainment producers describing them as being "tight-crutched, white-trousered morons".
+In his autobiography, Sing, Lofty: Thoughts Of A Gemini (1999), Estelle was extremely bitter about modern-day entertainment producers, describing them as being "tight-crutched, white-trousered morons".
 According to his obituary in The Independent, "in recent years Estelle cut a slightly sorry figure, dressed in his 'Lofty' outfit, setting out a stall of his tapes and singing to passers-by in shopping centres."
 He appeared as a "dirty old man" in the promotional video for The Sun Page Three Girl Jo Hicks's single "Yakety Sax" in 2001 (based on the theme from The Benny Hill Show).
 Estelle produced a duo recording with Sir Cyril Smith, by then the former MP for Rochdale.
-The six-track CD, which included "The Trail of the Lonesome Pine", was available by mail-order in 1999.
+The six-track CD, which included "The Trail of the Lonesome Pine", was available by mail order in 1999.